Last Reviewed: September 2, 2004

 If there is nothing in the Event Viewer, check the location of dtisapi6.dll on your web server and on the search form.
 If dtisapi6.dll is not in the location given in the search form, the server may return a 500 error without logging anything.
 For example, if the search form references /scripts/dtSearch/dtisapi6.dll and dtSearch Web is really in /dtSearch/dtisapi6.dll, the server will not find dtisapi6.dll when a search is started and will return the 500 error.
 If the server has more than one web site, check that the virtual directory where dtisapi6.dll is located is defined for the server that is being used for the search.

-2. Check the Event Viewer
+2. How to check the Windows Event Viewer

 Event ID 36 Server failed to load application ' '.
 The error was '80004005'.